 Debt settlement involves negotiating with creditors for a smaller sum than what is owed.
 Debt Settlement is an option when there is access to lump sum of cash or other financing.
 Common problem among people struggling with debt is that cash or source of financing is one thing that is lacking.

-Buyer beware.
-First, you may want to consider someone local.
-If something goes wrong, you know where to go.
-Read the fine print before you commit.
-Partically problematic are programs where a debtor makes monthly payments toward building an escrow to be used for settlement purposes.
-Typically, a percentage of the monthly payments made are eaten up by fees.
+Typically, a percentage of the monthly payments are eaten up by fees collected by the company.
 If 40 percent of what is paid is taken as fees, depending on how much is owed, the account may need to grow over a significant amount of time to make settlement feasible since the fees greatly stifle that growth and the debt continues to grow with interest and further impacting credit scores as the accounts become more delinquent.
-Meanwhile, collection efforts continue.
+Meanwhile, creditor’s collection efforts continue.
 If in the end what is settled is little more than accumulated interest, the benefit of settlement becomes less clear, particularly if income tax will be due on the forgiven portion.

-A great link discussing Settling Your Credit Card Debt can be obtained from the Federal Trade Commission Consumer Protection website.
+A great link discussing Settling Credit Card Debt can be found here: Federal Trade Commission Consumer Protection website.

 Stay clear of debt relief companies that:

 - charge any fees before it settles your debts